 - Collaboration.
 Additional consideration will be given to proposals that involve partnerships between multiple departments and/or student success units like MCS, TRiO, Counseling, the Academic Success Center, eLearning, and the Library Media Center, etc.

-Now to Mid-April 2022: Form faculty teams; brainstorm ideas; attend info sessions
+Now to Early May 2023: Form faculty teams; brainstorm ideas; attend info sessions

 Cassie Cross and Cara Diaconoff lead a team of faculty who are connecting students taking ENGL 101, the most highly enrolled course at the college, with Belletrist, BC’s national and student literary magazine, through a project-based learning approach.
 Current students use previous students’ published work as a source of inspiration; they have opportunities to write, edit, and create marketing materials for the magazine; and they create their own zines.
 This innovative approach reached 336 students in 20 substantially increased student engagement.
 If you want to be involved in this project and have your students use or create zines, please contact Cassie Cross or Cara Diaconoff.

 Building curriculum that involves more inquiry-based, student-driven work has been a major goal of the Chemistry Department in recent years, and several faculty have been engaged in the BUGR Group, the Bellevue Undergraduate Research Group.
 Building on that work, Sonya Doucette, Grady Blacken, and Jacqui Drak are leading the charge to bring integrated undergraduate research modules into the introductory general chemistry sequence, CHEM 161, 162, and 163.

 More information about these innovative projects, including learning outcomes data and samples of student work, can be found in the RISE annual report.

 First Year Seminars: Building Student Success and Closing Equity Gaps

 Project leaders: Christina Sciabarra and Betsy Zahrt Geib